About UsA brief history of the club

 It was to be a synergy that came full circle 45 years later when KBSC purchased the bowls club.

-Today, KBSC operate from three venues, The Clubhouse, The Spinnaker and Krackers Bar & Grill while supporting the sports of Sailing and Bowls.
+Today, KBSC operates from four venues, The Clubhouse, The Spinnaker, Krackers Bar & Grill plus Club Emu Park, while supporting the sports of Sailing and Bowls.

 Boasting 14,000 members, Keppel Bay Sailing Club is a not for profit organisation that employs over 100 staff from the local area.
 The club annually contributes in excess of $53,720 to charitable/welfare organisations, $37,083 in community cash, makes $209,507 in community donations, donates $176,819 in cash for sport and recreation and donates $122,040 to sport and recreation.